Mike Lindell: Delegates from 45 states to attend 2020 election ‘Cyber Symposium’

 Mr. Lindell said Mr. Trump has not backed and is in no way involved in the symposium.

-In-person attendance at Mr. Lindell’s event is limited to state and local politicians and election officials, cybersecurity experts, and members of the media.
+In-person attendance at Mr. Lindell’s event is limited to state and local politicians, cybersecurity experts, and members of the media.
 Mr. Lindell told The Times that he invited thousands of politicians from both parties.
-As of Friday, he said close to 500 invitees had registered, including politicians and elections officials or their delegates from 45 states.
+As of Friday, he said close to 500 invitees had registered, including politicians or their delegates from 45 states.
 Mr. Lindell has offered $5 million to any in-person attendee who can disprove his claims.

 Representatives from Connecticut, Delaware, Rhode Island, Hawaii and Maine had not registered to attend as of Friday, according to Mr. Lindell.